Yaswanth-917/Java-FullStack-Notes/Core Java Notes/Language_Fundamentals/Language Fundamentals.md

     }
 }
 ```
-* We can assign integral literal directly to floating point variables and that integral literal can be specified either in decimal or octal or hexadecimal forms.
+* We *can assign integral literal* directly to *floating point variables* and that *integral literal can be specified either in decimal or octal or hexadecimal forms*.
 ```java
 public class Temp {
     public static void main(String[] args) {